RupeshRam013/noscreen/README.md

-# Text for the developers and programmers who are seeking
+# Text for the developers and programmers
-  for additional information

 --NoScreen:
   A small python script capable to store the screenshots of the user in given time period with the quantity provided to the script .